bryan-at-looker/embed-sdk-sko-markdown/section4.md

 }
 ```

 Lets add a ranking in front of the states (eg. 1) California).
-Replace the entire  `addStateOptions` function with the block below:
+In your `demo.ts` file, replace the entire  `addStateOptions` function with the block below:

 ```js
 function addStateOptions(data: any) {